 Roses – Hybrid tea, old-fashioned and climbing roses should be pruned right before the leaf buds break or if you live in a northern region, pruning should be done when you remove winter protection.

 Not all plants should be cut back in winter.
 This is a list of plants that prefer to have their haircuts in late spring or summer.

 Spring Flowering Shrubs – Forsythia, quince, azaleas, Bridal wreath spirea and other shrubs that bloom in spring should be pruned immediately after they flower.

 Spring Flowering Trees – Lilacs, ornamental fruit trees and

-Hydrangea macrophylla – Old fashioned, pompon hydrangeas set bloom buds on the previous year’s growth.
-It’s safe to remove faded flowers and dead branches, but save any major pruning for after the bloom cycle.
+Hydrangea macrophylla – Old-fashioned, pompon hydrangeas set bloom buds on the previous year’s growth.
+It’s safe to remove faded flowers and dead branches.

 Once Blooming Roses – Old-fashioned roses that only flower once each growing season, such as Damasks and Mosses bloom on old wood and should be pruned in the summer after they have flowered.

 Gardenias – These should be pruned immediately after they bloom.

 Bleeding Trees – Maples, birches, dogwoods, walnuts and elms produce copious amounts of sap when they are pruned in late winter.
 Pruning won’t hurt the trees, but it will be less messy if you wait until summer.